 Kanyirninpa Jukurrpa (KJ) is a Martu organisation, active throughout all Martu communities.
-Each remote community is different with different histories, family groups and infrastructure.
-KJ has worked solidly for more than a decade to establish profile and partnership both within Martu society and beyond it.
+Each remote community has different histories, family groups and infrastructure.

 KJ advocates an explicit partnership model.
-We recognise that, in this cross-cultural interface, Martu have their specific skills and knowledge, while non-Martu have different skills and knowledge.
-Working closely together to blend and use both sets of competencies produces the best results in a complex cross-cultural environment.
+We recognise that in this cross-cultural interface, Martu have their specific skills and knowledge, while non-Martu have different skills and knowledge.
+Working closely together blends and uses both sets of competencies to produce the best results in a complex cross-cultural environment.

 Partnership — Martu and non-Martu working together as equals, with complementary skills and knowledge.